xy7313/xy7313.github.io/_posts/2017-03-30-Core-Java-Interview-Questions-And-Answers.md

     - Reason: LinkedList’s each element maintains two pointers (addresses) which points to the both neighbor elements in the list.
 Hence removal only requires change in the pointer location in the two neighbor nodes (elements) of the node which is going to be removed.
 While In ArrayList all the elements need to be shifted to fill out the space created by removed element.
     3. Inserts Performance: LinkedList add method gives O(1) performance while ArrayList gives O(n) in worst case.
 Reason is same as explained for remove.
     4. Memory Overhead: ArrayList maintains indexes and element data while LinkedList maintains element data and two pointers for neighbor nodes hence the memory consumption is high in LinkedList comparatively.
+4. When to use LinkedList and when to use ArrayList?
+1) As explained above the insert and remove operations give good performance (O(1)) in LinkedList compared to ArrayList(O(n)).
+Hence if there is a requirement of frequent addition and deletion in application then LinkedList is a best choice.
+2) Search (get method) operations are fast in Arraylist (O(1)) but not in LinkedList (O(n)) so If there are less add and remove operations and more search operations requirement, ArrayList would be your best bet.

 <span id="jump9"></span>
 ###### 3.9 stringbuilder vs string buffer